Join our network. Make change happen.

 Costs and Benefits of Energy Efficiency Obligation Schemes

 In 2009, the European Union adopted high-level goals for renewable energy, energy efficiency, and greenhouse gas reductions with targets set toward the year 2020.
+This was followed in 2012 by

 Policy Group(s):